-&lt;sup>12 Please note that the description following the heading in the EINECS listing of these substances is part of the substance entry and in most cases it is most decisive for substance identification.
+&lt;sup>20 Please note that the description following the heading in the EINECS listing of these substances is part of the substance entry and in most cases it is most decisive for substance identification.

 - Secondly, they are not exempted if the substance contains constituents meeting the criteria as dangerous in accordance with Directive 67/548/EEC that are present in concentrations above the lowest of the applicable concentration limits set out in Directive 1999/45/EC or concentration limit set out in Annex I to Directive 67/548/EEC, unless conclusive scientific experimental data show that these constituents are not available throughout the life-cycle of the substance and those data have been ascertained to be adequate and reliable.
-In this case, industry has to look at the constituents after the production of the glass (constituents could be different than the starting materials) to see if they are classified and present above the relevant concentration limit.
+In this case, industry has to look at the constituents after the production of the glass (constituents could be different than the starting materials) to see if they meet the criteria as dangerous in accordance with Directive 67/548/EEC and are present above the relevant concentration limit.
 If this is the case then they are not exempted unless the constituent is not available throughout the life-cycle of the substance.